False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 • Results should always be considered alongside your symptom history, dietary patterns, and overall health profile.

 This is precisely why allergy testing is most valuable when used as a screening tool rather than a standalone diagnostic.
-It is also worth being aware that certain supplements can affect test accuracy — our guide on biotin interference with allergy tests covers this in detail.
+At The Allergy Clinic, we provide detailed reporting that can support further conversations with your healthcare provider.

 Practical Insight: If your results show a positive IgE response to a food you consume without symptoms, this may simply reflect sensitisation.
 It does not necessarily mean you need to eliminate that food — but discussing results with an appropriate healthcare professional can provide clarity.